 Now that you know your real maintenance level you can make your diet so that you eat more or less that level.
 The main ‘rule’ (there are no rules) when trying to bulk up or get lean is not to go too crazy over or below the maintenance level.
 Most people recommend a 20-25% threshold.

-So, back to my example, if I maintain at 2,200 calories, I should not drop/increase my intake with more than about 550 calories.
+So, back to my example, if I maintain at 2,200 calories, I should not drop/increase my intake by more than about 550 calories.

 There you have it guys and gals, really simple stuff – calories in versus calories out.
 Make sure to subscribe if you haven’t already and share this article.